simonsobs/ocs/docs/agents/aggregator.rst

 ================

-The Aggregator Agent, also referred to as the Housekeeping Aggregator (or HKAggreagtor), is the OCS Agent responsible for recording all data published to the OCS Network's :ref:`feeds`.
+The Aggregator Agent, also referred to as the Housekeeping Aggregator (or HKAggregator), is the OCS Agent responsible for recording all data published to the OCS Network's :ref:`feeds`.
 The Aggregator collects this data and writes it to disk in the `.g3` file format.